shajra/bluos-nix/README.md

 # About this project<a id="sec-1"></a>

-This project provides a [Nix package manager](https://nixos.org/nix) expression to repackage the proprietary [BluOS Controller](https://bluos.net) for Linux.
+This project provides a [Nix package manager](https://nixos.org/nix) expression to repackage the proprietary [BluOS Controller](https://bluos.net) for Linux and Macs.
 BluOS is software for managing digital/streaming music bundled with various music streamers and amplifiers.

 The "main" branch provides the latest release of 4.2.1 of the controller.

 This project is unofficial.
 The official distribution is only for Windows, Macs, and mobile devices.
-However, it turns out that it's implemented as an [Electron](https://electronjs.org) application, which lends to portability, which we get with light patching.
+However, it turns out that it's implemented as an [Electron](https://electronjs.org) application, which lends to portability.
+The Linux packaging has some light patching.
+The Mac packaging has no patching, and is merely redistribution through Nix.

-This project is only tested against Linux and does not work on MacOS.
-Use the official BluOS distributions for MacOS or any other platform.
+This project is only tested against both Linux and MacOS.
+Use the official BluOS distributions for Windows.

 # Building, packaging, and distributing with Nix<a id="sec-2"></a>